Current bipartisan legislation supported by Issue One

 The Political Accountability and Transparency Act (PATA)

 This bipartisan bill addresses some of the most obvious, yet solvable, problems in the money-in-politics system.
-It would allow the public knows who is behind dark money ads trying to influence their vote in elections, strengthen rules so super PACs truly operate independently from candidates for office, and prevent lawmakers from abusing leadership PAC funds.
+It would allow the public to know who is behind dark money ads trying to influence their vote in elections, strengthen rules so super PACs truly operate independently from candidates for office, and prevent lawmakers from abusing leadership PAC funds.

 Fixing the Federal Election Commission (FEC)